no-go/HadoopDxramFS/README.md

     tar -xvf hadoop-*
     cd hadoop-2.8.2-src/
+    mvn package -Pdist -Pdoc -Psrc -Dtar -DskipTests

+or use for offline:

+    mvn package -Pdist -Pdoc -Psrc -Dtar -DskipTests -o

+you got an error and you fix a single line e.g. in the **hadoop-hdfs** project, restart maven on that place, where the error comes (and is fixed):

-    mvn package -Pdist -Pdoc -Psrc -Dtar -DskipTests or use " mvn package -Pdist -Pdoc -Psrc -Dtar -DskipTests -o " for offline
+    mvn package -Pdist -Pdoc -Psrc -Dtar -DskipTests -o  -rf :hadoop-hdfs

 Compile HDFS only: